RobertoVallado/Hosting-Git-Repositories-with-Nginx/Readme.md

 *Example of using an html server*
-- Tobuild
+- To build
-    - Just run docker composet up --build
+    - Just run docker compose up --build